 - Class B Misdemeanor — Up to 6 months in jail and/or a fine of up to $1,000

-Why Combs Waterkotte Is the Right Criminal Defense Firm for You in Oak Grove, MO
+Why Choose Combs Waterkotte as Your Criminal Defense Attorney in Oak Grove, MO?

 When your freedom and reputation are at stake, experience and strategy make all the difference.
 At Combs Waterkotte, our defense philosophy is built on preparation, client trust, and a proven record of results.
 With over six decades of combined experience, our team offers unmatched dedication and insight into the Oak Grove, MO court system: